This lake in Michigan seriously looks like the Caribbean Sea

 RELATED: 6 Overwater Bungalows That Are Closer—And Cheaper To Get To—Than You May Think

-Since this lake is so incredibly deep and large, it stores a lot of heat in its vast volume, the Watershed Council explains.
-Because of that, it often doesn’t freeze over in the winter as most lakes in Michigan do.
+Since Torch Lake is so deep and large, it stores a lot of heat in its vast volume, according to MLive.
+Because of that, it often doesn’t freeze over during Michigan’s notoriously cold winters, as most lakes in the state do.
+That’s what happens when you’ve got 858 billion gallons of water.

 Travel